Is It Safe to Go on a Safari? Here’s What You Need to Know - Africa.com

 - Never go on a walking safari without a guide.
 A guide ensures that you get the best experience, all thanks to their knowledge and safari safety training.
 Always obey their instructions.

 - Safari clothing should help you blend into the background.
-Avoid black, while, and camouflage.
+Avoid black, white, and camouflage.
 Choose khaki, brown, and green.

 - Never run.
 The only thing that runs in Africa is prey.
-And you don’t want to be considered pray!
+And you don’t want to be considered prey!

 - Walk in a single line, as instructed by your guide.